Considerations to Make Before Investing

 Additional power sources and ventilation will probably be needed when integrating automated cells.
 The optimum power supply for a fabricator that uses automation is 480 volt three-phase.
 The facility also needs to consider bulk delivery for both wire and gas.
 Instead of buying 40 lb. spools, for instance, the facility would need to purchase 600 or 900 lb. drums.
 In terms of gas delivery, the priority is to limit robot downtime, which can be achieved by investing in manifold systems that will eliminate the downtime associated with frequent bottle change-outs.

 Many manufacturers opt to work with a third-party integrator after they’ve decided to implement automation.
-System integrators are knowledgeable about all aspects of facility modifications necessary for automation, including important safety regulations that apply in the fabricator’s region, country or state, in addition to those specified by OSHA and RIA (Robotic Industries Association).
+System integrators are knowledgeable about all aspects of facility modifications necessary for automation, including important safety regulations that apply in the fabricator’s region, country or state, in addition to those specified by OSHA and A3 Robotics (Association for Advancing Automation).

 Supervision of the Automated Cell